Sh3llSp4wn/TradecraftCon2022/slides.md

 "I'll write a compiler"
 ~ an offensive developer, about a week before a mental breakdown

-There are several open source and commercial options for "compiling shellcode" in a reasonable manner.

 1. _NytroRST/ShellcodeCompiler_
  1. *Pros:*
   1. It actually works!